Important Information for Drinking Water in the Spring:

 The process of the water treatment plant involves multiple physical and chemical treatments.
 The first section of this process is the pre-treatment of the water.
 Two chemicals are used here.
 The first is Potassium Permanganate which removes manganese, and reduces tastes and odours.
 This is followed by Powder Activated Carbon.
 The carbon removes some disinfection byproducts and treats seasonal tastes and odours.

 Pre-treatment is followed by Actiflo clarifiers for primary treatment.
 Primary treatment is coagulation and ballasted flocculation.
 The Aluminum sulfate is added to help particles in the water to collect and stick together.
 This process is called coagulation.
-Sulfuric acid is added to reduce the pH of the water, allowing the aluminum sulfate to be more efficient.
+Carbon dioxide is added to reduce the pH of the water, allowing the aluminum sulfate to be more efficient.
 This is quickly followed by ballasted flocculation when a polymer and microsand are added to make the coagulated particles heavier.

 After the Actiflo clarifiers the pH of the water is adjusted up with sodium hydroxide to a neutral pH of 7.0 and filtered.
 The filters take out any particles that were not taken out during primary treatment.